C.J. Abrams Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.38 team ERA ranks 18th across all MLB pitching staffs.
+- The Mets have the 18th-ranked team ERA across all MLB pitching staffs (4.34).

-- Mets pitchers combine to give up 129 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).
+- In his most recent outing on Saturday against the Boston Red Sox, the righty tossed six innings, giving up five earned runs while surrendering six hits.

-- In his most recent appearance on Saturday against the Boston Red Sox, the righty went 3 1/3 innings, allowing two earned runs while surrendering three hits.
+- The 39-year-old has put together a 4.20 ERA and 10.2 strikeouts per nine innings across 18 games this season, while giving up a batting average of .240 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.